Countdown Numbers Game Solver

 Speed

 To test speed, run “time numbers-tty <problem X> >/dev/null” and record user time.
+On 2024-07-07 with an Intel Celeron processor N5015:

 Problem and Solution Examples

 Ben North’s solver (https://bennorth.github.io/countdown-numbers-solver/) seems to reproduce my examples (2025-06).
-However, it seems to give duplicate solutions whenever a number is duplicated in the list as in several examples below (this is mentioned on his web site).
+However, it also seems to give duplicate solutions whenever a number is duplicated in the list as in several examples below (this is mentioned on his web site).

 Example 1

-Target: 778 from 10 4 1 7 7 75
+Make 778 from 10 4 1 7 7 75

 [1] 75x10=750 7x4=28 750+28=778